INSTRUMENT

 Instrument Instruction Time: 15 Hours

 We suggest that all students refresh their VFR flying skills prior to training for their instrument rating.
 Completing a Flight Review, renewing landing currency, and reviewing important private pilot knowledge areas with a CFI are great ways to make sure you are in the best position to continue your learning.
-Consider using one of the many online video training courses (like Gleim or MzeroA) to give yourself an leg up by getting your mind in gear for future learning.
+Enroll in and complete Sporty's online video training course to give yourself an leg up by getting your mind in gear for future learning.

 THE PATH TO CERTIFICATION